 Research

-My research focuses on the gene-culture coevolution of social learning and decision-making, along with applications related to collective problem-solving.
+My research focuses on social learning and cultural evolution, along with applications related to norms change and organizational culture.

-I use lab experiments, evolutionary modeling, and econometrics techniques to better understand social influence mechanisms and their consequences on the aggregate level, both on a global scale and within individual firms.
+I use lab experiments, evolutionary models and simulations, and econometric techniques to better understand social influence mechanisms and their consequences on the aggregate level, both globally and within individual firms.

 Current Projects